Flexible non-parametric regression models for compositional data: Conclusions

 \section{Conclusions}

-Two generic regressions able to capture complex relationships involving compositional data, termed $\alpha$-$k$-$NN$ regression and $\alpha$-kernel regression, were proposed that take into account the constraints on such data.
-Through simulation studies and the analysis of several real-life data sets, $\alpha$-$k$-$NN$ and $\alpha$-kernel regressions were evaluated alongside a comparable regression model available for this setting.
-The classical $k$-$NN$ regression provided the foundation for $\alpha$-$k$-$NN$ regression, while the $\alpha$-transformation was used to transform the compositional data.
+Two generic regressions able to capture complex relationships involving compositional data, termed $\alpha$--$k$--$NN$ regression was proposed that take into account the constraints on such data.
+Through simulation studies and the analysis of several real-life data sets, $\alpha$--$k$--$NN$ regression were evaluated alongside a comparable, but semi-parametric, regression model available for this setting.
+The classical $k$--$NN$ regression provided the foundation for $\alpha$--$k$--$NN$ regression, while the $\alpha$--transformation was used to transform the compositional data.
 Using this transformation added to the flexibility of the model and meant that commonly occurring zero values in the compositional data were allowed, unlike with many other regression approaches for compositional data.
-The flexbility was further increased with the introduction of a weighted scheme computed via a Gaussian kernel.
 The Fr{\'e}chet mean (defined for compositional data by \cite{tsagris2011}) was used in order to prevent fitted values from being outside the simplex.

-Using a CV procedure and pertinent measures of predictive performance, we found that in the majority of cases (including zeros values in the data), $\alpha$-$k$-$NN$ and $\alpha$-kernel regressions either outperformed or performed similarly to their competing counterpart, KLD regression.
-In particular, our simulation studies suggested that, except for when the relationship between the responses and the predictors is linear, the $\alpha$-$k$-$NN$ and the $\alpha$-kernel regressions may be preferred as, in some settings, we observed a substantial increase in predictive performance over KLD regression.
-For the real-life data sets, these two non-parametric regressions outperformed KLD regression in some data sets, whereas in other data sets the converse was true, or their predictive performance was similar.
+Using a CV procedure and pertinent measures of predictive performance, we found that in simulation study cases where the relationship was non-linear (including when the data contained zeros), the $\alpha$--$k$--$NN$ regression outperformed (sometimes substantially) their competing counterpart, KLD regression.
+For the real-life data sets, similar conclusions were made and our two non-parametric regressions tended to outperform KLD regression in data sets where it is surmised that non-linear relationships exist.
 We note that our conclusions were the same regardless of which type of divergence was used (either KL or JS).
-A second advantage of the $\alpha$-$k$-$NN$ regression solely, is its high computational efficiency as it can treat millions of observations in just a few seconds.
-We further highlight that the $\alpha$-$k$-$NN$ regression is publicly available in the \textit{R} package \textit{Compositional} \citep{compositional2021}.
+A second advantage of the $\alpha$--$k$--$NN$ regression solely, is its high computational efficiency as it can treat millions of observations in just a few seconds.
+We further highlight that the new regression techniques are publicly available in the \textit{R} package \textit{Compositional} \citep{compositional2022}.